bsnk-dev/pnwkit/readme.md

 - TreasureQuery
 - ColorQuery

-You can look at the arguments and possible data to collect here at the offical [P&W Docs](https://api.politicsandwar.com/graphql-playground).
+You can look at the arguments and possible data to collect here at the [docs](https://bsnk-dev.github.io/pnwkit/).

 # Development